lppedd/kotlinx-charset/README.md

 ### Supported Kotlin platforms

-All Kotlin platforms are supported, except for Android.
+All Kotlin platforms are supported, except for Android Native.

+### Design considerations

+**kotlinx-charset** aims to be straightforward for existing JDK consumers.
+It replicates parts of the JDK's `Charset` API, albeit with more restrictions.

+The core types you will work with are:

+- `XCharset` - describes a character set
+- `XCharsetDecoder` - decodes a byte sequence into characters
+- `XCharsetEncoder` - encodes characters into a byte sequence
+- `XCharsetRegistrar` - a registry and lookup service for obtaining `XCharset` instances

 ## core